-The Community Revitalization Levy (CRL) allows municipalities to borrow against future property tax revenues to help pay for infrastructure required to spur new development in a specific area.
-The levy is typically in place for 20 years, but it could be longer or shorter.
+The Community Revitalization Levy (CRL) program allows municipalities to borrow against future property tax revenues to help pay for infrastructure development required in a specific area.
+The levy is typically in place for 20 years, and no longer than 40 years.

 Planned redevelopment can also address socio-economic and environmental issues typically found in blighted areas.
 As the area is revitalized, the larger tax base benefits all taxpayers.